Skip to main content

 The drive north changes everything.
 Mountains get taller and closer.
 The road shrinks.
 And then there's Calistoga, a stubborn little town built on top of geothermal hot springs, surrounded by wineries, full of people who chose to live here instead of somewhere shinier.

-Calistoga has resisted the polish that's overtaken a lot of Napa to the south.
+Calistoga has retained a more relaxed, unvarnished character compared with much of southern Napa Valley.
 Not aggressively—just cheerfully, persistently.
 The result is a place that feels like itself instead of a version of itself designed for out-of-towners.
 That's the whole draw.

 The Mount View Hotel & Spa has been on Lincoln Avenue since 1919.
 John B. Ghisolfo, an Italian immigrant, built it, then ran the bar and restaurant for fifty years.
 He served four terms as mayor.
 Locals called him Mr. Calistoga.
 The building made the National Register of Historic Places in '81.